 Module 3: Mentoring Circles (during Summer Sessions - in conjunction with your teaching)

 Associates will meet with a departmental faculty mentor in a mentoring circle to discuss the concerns and issues that inevitably arise when teaching a course, and to offer each other suggestions for strategies and what to do differently.
 Mentors will also give associates feedback on their syllabi.
 The day and time of sessions with be decided by the members of each mentoring circle.

 Associates who wish to take out a STIA certificate are required to attend three 1-hour mentoring meetings while teaching their Summer Session course: one meeting before session begins, the other 2 during the session you are teaching.
 If you miss a meeting you will be required to undertake a classroom teaching observation and submit a reflective paper about the observation.

-Please note: Instructional Development, which runs the STIA program, is no longer responsible for finding and matching associates with mentors.
+Please note: Instructional Development, which runs the STIA program, is not responsible for finding and matching associates with mentors.
 If you are unsure who is your assigned mentor this summer, please contact the Graduate Adviser in your department.
 Ensure you are in a mentoring circle with others teaching the same Session (A, B, or otherwise) as you.